squad-nine/Project-3-Planning/README.md

-a /signup route for the Sign Up Page to show the Sign Up Page and sign up authenticated a /comicbooklist  route for the index of all the comic books the user has a /comicbook route that shows a single comic book that a user clicks on to edit,delete, and update
+a /signup route for the Sign Up Page to show the Sign Up Page and sign up authenticated a /comicbooklist  route for the index of all the comic books the user has a /comicbook route that shows a single comic book that a user clicks on to edit,delete, and update a /home route that shows the words "Welcome to Comical!
+Click the Sign Up button to create an account!
+If you already have an account click the Login Button!"
+It will have a Login button and Sign Up button